 Each value lever has specific measures and defined outcomes:

 Efficiency frees teams from lengthy and manual issue resolution activities so they can engage in strategic projects like supply chain partner innovation and continuous improvement programs.
-Our experience shows that digitalization of supply chain issue management with APT-SCIM can reduce the time your organization's employees spend on issue resolution by 59%.
+Our experience shows that digitalization of supply chain issue management with APT-SCIM can reduce the time your organization's employees spend on issue resolution by up to 59%.
 This level of efficiency improvement can add up to hundreds or thousands of hours per calendar quarter that can be refocused on continuous improvement programs.

 Agility drives financial metrics and reduces risk.
 As issue resolution time is reduced, products move more quickly and smoothly through the supply chain.
 By reducing the product lead time (time from P.O. to receipt of goods), companies are able to manufacture more products, reduce production order quantities, and reduce inventory levels.
 Improved agility also enables faster inventory turnover, shorter cash conversion cycles, and revenue preservation.